 After getting to know your customers on a personal level, here are 3 things you can do to increase your brand engagement:

-1. Monitoring the Latest Trends That Spark Online Conversation
+1. Monitoring the Latest Trends That Spark Online Conversations

-Today, we spend more hours online than ever.
-The increasing dependency on internet activities is a blessing for those that work in the branding and marketing field.
-People engage in many online conversations everyday, be sure to include yourself in them.
-Monitor the most recent viral topics and trends and create relevant marketing campaign in relation to them.
+These days, we spend more hours online than ever.
+The increasing dependency on internet activities is a blessing for those who work in the branding and marketing field.
+People engage in many online conversations everyday; be sure to include yourself in them.
+Monitor the most recent viral topics and trends and create a relevant marketing campaign in relation to them.
 In the midst of the ‘human venture to space’ conversation in 2012, RedBull decided to launch the Stratos campaign, which later earned them the privilege of being one of the most successful campaigns of 2012.

 2. Focusing on Quality Content Over Quantity